• Skip to primary navigation

 3 Eggs.
 Choose eggs that have an intense yellow yolk.
 This way you will get a more beautiful cake color.

 Sugar.
-1 ¼ cup (250 grams) I used the regular sugar, but if you want, you can replace it with brown sugar.
+1 ¼ cup (250 grams) I used regular sugar, but if you want, you can replace it with brown sugar.
 It will provide a more caramelized flavor.
 You can also replace the sugar with any other sweetener you prefer to use.
 Just read the packaging of the sweetener to use the proportions indicated on the box.
 If you will want to replace the sugar with honey, use ⅔ of the cup.

 Yogurt.
 1 ½ cup (100 ml)